AlbertoCastroF/CapstoneReactProject/README.md

-# This is a project is a mock ecommerce site created with react as part or the frontend career path.
+# This is a project is a mock ecommerce site created with react as part or the frontend career path in scrimba.com.
   Tools used in this project:

   * ReactHooks